 Noticing a red mole on your skin can be worrisome.
-Your concern likely centers on what the spot is and whether it's dangerous.
-While you're wise to pay attention to growths and spots on your skin, don’t panic.
+What is it?
+Is it dangerous?
+While it's good to pay attention to growths and spots on your skin, don’t panic.
 A mole -- what medical professionals call a nevus -- is a type of skin growth that occurs when color-producing cells in your skin grow in a cluster.
-They are usually round or oval, can be raised or flat, and may be black, brown, pink or red.
+They are usually round or oval, can be raised or flat and may be black, brown pink or red.
 Most red moles are not cancerous.
-Additionally, other common skin growths can be mistaken for red moles.
+Other types of common skin growths can also be mistaken for red moles.

 Cherry angiomas look like small red moles, but they are actually not skin growths.
 They are small collections of blood vessels close to the skin surface.
 They are typically raised and smooth and appear most often on the chest, back and upper arms.
 Cherry angiomas are very common and affect people of all races.
 They usually begin appearing in adults during their 30s or 40s and often increase in number with advancing age.
 Cherry angiomas are not cancerous.
 Because they are made up of blood vessels, they tend to bleed if nicked.

 Actinic keratoses are not moles but may resemble them.
-Usually red or reddish-brown, they are rough, irregular in shape with indistinct edges and vary in size.
-These growths are typically scaly and might flake off, but they usually come back.
-Actinic keratoses are precancerous and typically develop due to sun damage.
+Usually red or reddish-brown, they are rough, irregular in shape with indistinct edges and of varying size.
+These growths are typically scaly and might flake off, but they will usually come back.
+Actinic keratoses are precancerous and develop due to sun damage.
 They most often occur in areas frequently exposed to the sun, including the nose, face, ears, scalp and arms.
 They occur most frequently in fair-skinned people and usually develop in late adulthood.

 Not all red moles are cause for concern.
-However, it is important to get any new or changing skin growth checked by a doctor as soon as possible.
-Itchiness, bleeding and oozing might signal the development of skin cancer.
+However, it is important to get any new or changing skin growth checked by a doctor.
+Itchiness, bleeding and oozing may signal the development of skin cancer.
 Any skin growth larger than a pencil eraser should also be checked by a doctor.